VenkateshSitalgere/VenkateshSitalgere/README.md

 - 👋 Hi, I’m @VenkateshSitalgere
 - 👀 I’m interested in Data Science, Analysis, ML and AI
 - 🌱 I’m currently learning Deep Learning and NLP
-- 💞️ I’m looking to collaborate on Data Cleaning, Exploratry, Modeling, Deploying and Visualisation projects
+- 💞️ I’m looking to collaborate on Data Cleaning, Exploratry, Modeling, Deploying and Visualization projects
 - 📫 How to reach me sitalgerevenkatesh@gmail.com